Restricted Partitions and $SL_2$ Cohomology: Cohomology of

-\begin{remark} Using exact same proof for \cite[Theorem 5.4]{LNZ} (but removing the condition $n\le 2p-3$), we can prove that for $m_1, m_2, n\in\mathbb N$, and $s$ the least positive integer such that $m_2<p^s$.
+\begin{remark} Using exact same proof for \cite[Theorem 5.4]{LNZ} with Theorem \ref{casep>3} replacing \cite[Proposition 4.4]{LNZ} (following that the condition $n\le 2p-3$ can be removed), we can prove that for $p\ge 5$ for $m_1, m_2, n\in\mathbb N$, and $s$ the least positive integer such that $m_2<p^s$.
 This is not a significant bound as it is not sharp even for the low degree $n$.
 For example, we have

 for $n\le 3$, see \cite[Section 5.1]{LNZ} for details.
 Finding a sharp bound, for large values of $n$, of these extension spaces is still an open problem.
 We propose the following \end{remark}

 \begin{conjecture} For $m_1, m_2\in\mathbb N$, and $p\ge 3$, we have